Skip to Content

 When I found how others were using sand in the chicken coop, I knew it was the answer.
 If you have been thinking about doing something different with the chicken coop, or if you are brand new to chickens, start with sand.

-You only need a muck fork, which is quite handy for all the other needs around the homestead anyways.
+You only need a muck fork, which is handy for all the other needs around the homestead anyways.

 You can see how we started building this chicken coop here.